zancas/OTF-Magic-Folder-proposal/narrative.rst

 daily work so that it can be the normal way to collaborate.

-To address sustainability, we bring to bear practices from startup culture, such as “Minimal Viable Product”, to reduce risks:
+To address sustainability, we bring to bear practices from startup culture, such as “Minimal Viable Product”, this focusses our development and reduces the following risks:

 * Magic Folders could fail to fit the needs of users,
 * Magic Folders could arrive too late to help,